-Requirement Plan Reference Yes/No/Not Applicable Are environmental inspections included?
+Requirement Plan Reference Yes/No/Not Applicable Have the components of any environmental monitoring programs been incorporated?
+A.5 (CTPMSP), A.6 (CNVMSP), A.7 (CSWMSP), A.8 (CWMSP), A.9 (ACHMSP) & A.10 (BMSP) - Monitoring, recording and reporting requirements outlined in sub-plans Yes Are environmental inspections included?
 Section 6.2 Yes Does the EMP document all relevant compliance monitoring and reporting requirements for the project?
 Section 6.2.2 Yes Does the EMP describe the types of plans or maps (such as environmental control maps) that will be used to assist with the management of environmental matters on site?
 A.5 (CTPMSP), A.6 (CNVMSP), A.7 (CSWMSP), A.8 (CWMSP), A.9 (ACHMSP) & A.10 (BMSP) - Environmental control plans provided in sub- plans Yes Does the EMP list environmental management documents?
 A.2, A.4, A.5 (CTPMSP), A.6 (CNVMSP), A.7 (CSWMSP), A.8 (CWMSP), A.9 (ACHMSP), A.10 (BMSP) & A.13 Is an auditing program referenced?
 Section 6.2 Yes Does the EMP include the incident notification and reporting protocols that comply with the relevant conditions of consent?
 Section 6 Yes Does the EMP identify the project role/position that is responsible for deciding whether an occurrence is an incident?
 Sections 4.8 & 6 Yes Does the EMP describe a corrective and preventative action process that addresses the requirements?
 Sections 6.2.1 & 6.2.2 Yes Does the EMP include details of a review and revision process that complies with the requirements?
 Sections 1 & 4.4 Yes